krzliszka/DDoS-detection/README.md

-# DDoS detection and mitigation in SDN controller
+# DDoS attack detection and mitigation in SDN controller
 ## A software-defined IoT gateway model created during the implentation of the diploma thesis.
 Proprietary association algorithm was compared with the entropy method.

 ### Methodology